Can Pottery Clay Be Mixed – Pottery For Beginners

 Defining the pottery with a new texture

 Adding course grog can change the texture of your clay.
-Also, making it dry faster and help with less shrinkage and cracking.
+Also, drying it faster helps reduce shrinkage and cracking.

 Wanting to add new characteristics to your work

-Some of today’s potters mix hard materials like glass, stones, and even rust, to their clay.
-These are more seasoned potters that become familiar with firing techniques.
+Some of today’s potters mix hard materials like glass, stones, and even rust into their clay.
+These are more seasoned potters who become familiar with firing techniques.

 Changing the composition of the clay body